Letters About Literature

 To enter, readers write a personal letter to an author, living or dead, from any genre– fiction or nonfiction, contemporary or classic, explaining how that author’s work changed the student’s way of thinking about the world or themselves.
 There are three competition levels: Level I for children in grades 4 through 6; Level II for grades 7 and 8, and Level III, grades 9 – 12.

 State winners receive cash prizes provided by the South Carolina State Library Foundation.
-View the list of the 2013-2014 winners.
+View photos from 2014-2015 awards ceremony.

 Speaker at the Center Lunchtime Programs